The AIDS Epidemic

 Back in the late 1990s I felt the Holy Spirit tug on my heart to help people who were sick with AIDS.
 I felt an urge to get involved.
 Even though I had no nursing experience, there were still things I could have done.

 Instead, I passively waited for God to lead me to an open door.
-My great failure?
-I didn’t “rattle any doorknobs.”
+My great failure is that I didn’t “rattle any doorknobs.”
 If I had, I believe a door into this type of ministry would have opened.

 Ill equipped as I was, I could have done something to help—but I didn’t.
 And my inactivity looks outwardly a lot like indifference or even hostility.